-Your free in-home roof assessment and estimate begins with a satellite image of your roof, giving our experts the dimensions, pitches, and protrusions, they need to consider.
+Your free in-home roof assessment and estimate begin with a satellite image of your roof, giving our experts the dimensions, pitches, and protrusions they need to consider.
 This helps them to gather exact measurements for their report.
 Our consultants will go inside your attic, given that they have ample availability to do so, to examine the area that’s supposed to be ventilated.
 They’ll take a look at the state of your insulation, the ventilation system, and areas like the roof deck for moisture, damage, and breakage.

 A great roof replacement assessment will consider and cover all these factors:

-- Is the old roof being torn off or is the new roof material being layered over the top?
+- Is the old roof being torn off, or is the new roof material being layered over the top?

 - What type of underlayment is being used?

-- How is the roof being installed and what is the process?
+- How is the roof being installed, and what is the process?

-- What brand or products are used?
+- What brands or products are used?

-- How are the nails placed and how many were used?
+- How are the nails placed, and how many were used?

-- Was the ventilation assessed and how is it being considered in your new roof plan?
+- Was the ventilation assessed, and how is it being considered in your new roof plan?

 Whatever your choice for roof replacement, we’ll help you explore your best options.
-Our Weather Tight team works carefully to protect your home so replacing your roof is a relatively painless process.
+Our Weather Tight team works carefully to protect your home, so replacing your roof is a relatively painless process.
 There will be some noise, dust, debris, and vibration, particularly in the attic, but most customers report the process was faster and easier than they imagined.